-What Is the Yorkshire Three Peaks Challenge
+What Is the Yorkshire Three Peaks Challenge?

 Officially, the Yorkshire Three Peaks Challenge is a continuous 24.5-mile walk over three summits in the beautiful Yorkshire Dales in the north of England that is supposed to be completed within 12 hours.
-The three peaks are Ingleborough, Whernside and Pen-y-ghent and have a total ascent of 1,524m.
+The three peaks are Ingleborough, Whernside and Pen-y-ghent, with a total ascent of 1,524m.
 Side note – when I was in middle school, the names of the houses were Ingleborough, Whernside and Pen-y-ghent, of which I was in Pen-y-ghent.
 It turns out we didn’t live that far away from them!

 Yorkshire Three Peaks Route

-The Yorkshire Three Peaks maps is below with our start point and route.
+The Yorkshire Three Peaks maps is below, with our start point and route.
 The traditional Yorkshire Three Peaks starting point is Horton in Ribblesdale – the green marker on the map below.
-More specifically, the Pen-y-ghent Cafe on Pennine Way has been the Yorkshire Three Peaks starting point for many walkers over the years and the cafe even operates a clock-in and out system to time your walk.
+More specifically, the Pen-y-ghent Cafe on Pennine Way has been the Yorkshire Three Peaks starting point for many walkers over the years, and the cafe even operates a clock-in and out system to time your walk.